 11. Hot Springs Farmer’s & Artisans Market

-For nearly 20 years, the Hot Springs Farmer’s and Artisan’s Market has been showcasing some of the best locally made products, arts, and crafts in town.
+For nearly two decades, the remarkable Hot Springs Farmer’s and Artisan’s Market had been a focal point, showcasing the finest locally made products, arts, and crafts.

 12. Anthony Chapel

 The breathtaking Anthony Chapel—an architectural marvel nestled within the grounds.
 This stunning chapel stood out for its distinctive design, predominantly constructed with glass walls and adorned with a lofty, arched ceiling crafted from exposed wooden arches.

 It was truly a one-of-a-kind structure, exuding a captivating charm that beckoned visitors to explore its unique offerings.
 Notably, the Anthony Chapel had gained recognition as an enchanting venue for weddings, providing couples with an unparalleled setting to exchange their vows.
 The grandeur of the chapel was accentuated by its soaring vaulted ceilings, reaching an impressive height of nearly six stories.
 Stepping inside, one couldn’t help but feel a sense of openness, as if surrounded by the beauty of the forest while still enjoying the shelter of the chapel’s embrace.

 The Anthony Chapel had become a cherished destination for couples seeking a truly extraordinary and memorable wedding experience.
 Its popularity was evident, with over 150 weddings taking place within its hallowed halls each year.
 To secure this coveted venue, meticulous planning and early arrangements were paramount, ensuring a couple’s dreams could be realized in this enchanting space.